Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: Introduction

-In view of such a situation, it would be highly desirable to further clarify the relation between the frustrated RS state recently identified in frustrated 2D and 3D random systems and the unfrustrated RS state identified ealier in unfrustrated 1D random system.
+In view of such a situation, it would be highly desirable to further clarify the relation between the frustrated RS state recently identified in frustrated 2D and 3D random systems and the unfrustrated RS state identified earlier in unfrustrated 1D random system.
 For this purpose, we study in the present paper the {\it frustrated\/} 1D random system, {\it i.e.\/}, the random $s=1/2$ Heisenberg chain with the competing AFM NN and next-nearest-neighbor (NNN) interactions, $J_1$ and $J_2$.
 For $J_2=0$, the model reduces to the well-studied unfrustrated Heisenberg chain, for which the existence of the unfrustrated RS state described by the IDFP has been established.
-By contrast, for finite non-negligible $J_2$, {\it i.e.\/}, in the presence of non-negligible frustration, the issue of the stable ground-state still remains not entirely clear.

-The SDRG method applied to the frustrated random $J_1$-$J_2$ chain \cite{ladderSDRG-Igloi,zigzagSDRG-Yusuf,zigzagSDRG-Hoyos} indicated that the ground state was the large-spin state characterized by the large-spin FP, the FP different from the unfrstrated RS FP, even for an infinitesimally small $J_2$, {\it i.e.\/}, $J_2/J_1\gtrsim10^{-6}$ \cite{zigzagSDRG-Hoyos}.
-The large-spin FP is the 1D counterpart of the spin-glass (SG) FP where $S_{eff}$, the average size of the effective spin, behaves as $S_{eff}\sim N^{1/2}$ ($N$ the total number of spins).
+When applied to the {\it frustrated} random $J_1$-$J_2$ chain \cite{ladderSDRG-Igloi,zigzagSDRG-Yusuf,zigzagSDRG-Hoyos}, it was shown that the SDRG method lead to the large-spin ground state characterized by the large-spin FP, the FP which is different from the unfrstrated RS FP, even for an infinitesimally small $J_2$, {\it i.e.\/}, $J_2/J_1\gtrsim10^{-6}$ \cite{zigzagSDRG-Hoyos}.
+The large-spin FP is the 1D counterpart of the spin-glass (SG) FP where the ground-state total spin $S_{tot}$ behaves as $S_{tot} \sim L^{1/2}$ ($L$ the total number of spins).
 The same relation holds also in the 1D FM-AFM model, a typical SG-like model with the random mixture of the FM and AFM NN interactions \cite{FMSDRG-WesterbergL,FMSDRG-WesterbergB,SDRGimprove-Hikihara}, which is believed to be governed by the large-spin FP.
 The SDRG method predicted that the low-$T$ specific heat of the large-spin state behaved as $C\propto T^{1/z}\log T$, where the dynamical exponent $z$ was estimated to be $1/z\lesssim0.15$ in the $J_1$-$J_2$ chain \cite{zigzagSDRG-Hoyos}, and $1/z\sim0.44$ in the FM-AFM chain \cite{FMSDRG-WesterbergL,FMSDRG-WesterbergB}.
+Nevertheless, the validity of the SDRG method applied to the frustrated $J_2>0$ random chain is not clear in contrast to the case of the unfrustrated random chain of $J_2=0$.
+Furthermore, there are rather few direct numerical calculations like the ED or density-matrix renormalization-group (DMRG) methods performed for the random $J_1$-$J_2$ chain \cite{Lavarelo}.
+Hence, the issue of the ground state of the random $J_1$-$J_2$ chain with non-negligible frustration still seems to deserve careful numerical examination.